prerak01/Wallet-Verification-Discord/README.md

 	- presence of user in queue
 	- presence of user in database
 	**database documents will contain two fields = _id and address which will contain user tag and stakeAddress respectively**
 	- presence of address in database - addresses will be

+- cardano stuff starts now, add your key in .config.json and import it in the project